-5 Minutes for Books’ reviewer Dawn here to share some literary gift ideas that just may fit the bill for that hard-to-buy-for person on your holiday list!
+If you’re looking for unique books to give this year, Dawn has some literary gift ideas that just may fit the bill for that hard-to-buy-for person on your holiday list.

 Every year as I assemble holiday gift ideas, books are at the top of the list.
 Big surprise, right?
 Well, we reviewers over at 5 Minutes for Books love to read, of course, and we’re also big on sharing that love!
 Sometimes, you have a friend or family member on your holiday list who doesn’t need anything, but for whom you still would love to get a distinct gift.
 I’m here to share five book suggestions that may fit a special interest of someone on your shopping list this year.